bytedance/coconut_cvpr2024/README.md

 python download_coconut.py --split coconut_s
 ```

-The data will saved at "./coconut_datasets" by default, you can change it to your preferred path by adding "--output_dir YOUR_DATA_PATH".
+The data will be saved at "./coconut_datasets" by default, you can change it to your preferred path by adding "--output_dir YOUR_DATA_PATH".
 COCONut-B is uploading.

 ## Tutorials